Randall-Knapp/coursera-az-900/README.md

 # coursera-az-900

-This Repo has the latest files for AZ-900 as of December 15, 2020.
+This Repo has the latest files for AZ-900 as of January 25, 2020.
 All updates and changes will be listed after their dates below.

 Quick notes: